Pavel Bure fans here, there and everywhere.

 Special power: The ability to watch the Toronto Maple Leafs play 41 times a year as a season ticket holder.

-Spotted: Heading into a gift shop at the Air Canada Centre before the Legends Classic game Sunday.
+Spotted: Heading into a gift shop at the Air Canada Centre before the Legends Classic Sunday.

 Back story: From Toronto, but called Vancouver home for a stretch in the early ‘90s.
 That’s when he attended his first hockey game, Canucks versus LA Kings on March 27, 1994; Pavel Bure recorded a hat trick in a 4-3 Canucks win, Wayne Gretzky had two assists in the loss for the Kings.

-Favourite Bure memory: “That game.
-It was one of the most epic games I’ve ever seen and I’ve been attached to hockey ever since.
+Favourite Bure memory: “That was one of the most epic games I’ve ever seen and I’ve been attached to the game ever since.
 Mostly I remember the battling between Bure and Gretzky, they were just going back and forth with offence at each end; it was the most amazing hockey game to see.
 Still to this day there’s no one with that skill set that Bure had.”

 Occupation: Financial analyst